-Project Initiation Establish the Technical Committee Coordinate with stakeholders Conduct community workshops Establish project website Collect and review operational data and develop aviation activity Prepare Noise Exposure Maps • Assemble land use data to develop base maps. • Develop AEDT inputs and model noise impacts to prepare 2018 and 2023 NEMs. • Determine non-compatible land uses • Submit the NEMs to the FAA for acceptance.
-Prepare Noise Compatibility Program Identify potential noise abatement measures available to BCAD, the FAA, and FLL's airlines and airport tenants that would reduce the extent of aircraft noise exposure over existing and future noise-sensitive land uses.
-Consult with the FAA and solicit input from airlines, airport tenants and users, local planning agencies, local elected officials, communities, and the public.
-Use input to develop recommended noise measures (e.g., sound insulation, land use controls).
-Develop a process and timetable for program implementation.
-Develop a future 2023 NEM with program implementation (if the NCP measures will change the DNL 65 contour) to depict and document the benefits to be derived from implementation of the noise abatement measures.
-Prepare and submit the NCP to the FAA for approval.
+- Collect and review operational data and develop aviation activity forecast. - · Assemble land use data to develop base maps. - Develop AEDT inputs and model noise impacts to prepare 2018 and 2023 NEMs. - · Determine non-compatible land uses. - Conduct NEM Public Workshop. - · Submit the NEMs to the FAA for acceptance.

+Prepare Noise Compatibility Program

+- Identify potential noise abatement measures available to BCAD, the FAA, and FLL's airlines and airport tenants that would reduce the extent of aircraft noise exposure over existing and future noise-sensitive land uses. - Consult with the FAA and solicit input from airlines, airport tenants and users, local planning agencies, local elected officials, communities, and the public.
+Use input to develop recommended noise measures (e.g., sound insulation, land use controls). - Develop a process and timetable for program implementation. - Develop a future 2023 NEM with program implementation (if the NCP measures will change the DNL 65 contour) to depict and document the benefits to be derived from implementation of the noise abatement measures. - · Prepare and submit the NCP to the FAA for approval.